Loading Events

 RSVP Today

 The growing concentration of wealth is one of the most pressing issues of our time, raising urgent questions about equality, democracy, and sustainability.
-In her book Limitarianism: The Case Against Extreme Wealth, Ingrid Robeyns makes a bold argument for addressing this issue through limitarianism—the idea that there should be upper limits to how much wealth is morally permissible for an individual to possess.
+Philosopher Ingrid Robeyns makes a bold argument for addressing this issue through limitarianism—the idea that there should be upper limits to how much wealth is morally permissible for an individual to possess.

 Robeyns outlines a number of compelling ethical and political reasons to tackle extreme wealth concentration.
 She critiques the moral underpinnings of extreme wealth, pointing out that much of it is “tainted” by unjust origins.
 She posits that the same policies enabling extreme wealth also exacerbate poverty and erode democracy through unchecked campaign funding and lobbying.
 Moreover, she argues that extreme wealth is incompatible with environmental sustainability, as the wealthiest individuals have a disproportionately large carbon footprint.
-Her book explores these issues, offering critical insights into welfare, taxation, inheritance, and monetary policy.
+These issues intersect with key policy areas, including welfare, taxation, inheritance, and monetary policy, sparking debate over the implications of policy interventions.

 Schedule